Senate fails to advance 'targeted' $300B coronavirus bill; relief in limbo

 Democrats have pushed for more direct payments to Americans, state and local aid, food assistance, bigger unemployment checks, rental assistance and more.

-"Let's not have tokenism when we have a major disaster," House Speaker Nancy Pelosi said of the GOP plan.
-"Let's not have a skinny bill, when we have a massive problem."
+"Let's not have a skinny bill, when we have a massive problem," House Speaker Nancy Pelosi said of the GOP plan.

 This was McConnell's second attempt at moving legislation in the GOP-led Senate.
 In July, he proposed a $1 trillion relief package, but it failed to go anywhere in the upper chamber, in part, because his own caucus is divided on whether a new round of relief is warranted given the rising deficit and positive jobs reports.

-Congress passed four overwhelmingly bipartisan bills in the early days of the pandemic with the last piece of legislation to boost small business signed into law by Trump in April.
-But several of the programs have dried or expired, including eviction protections and $600-per-week expanded unemployment benefits.
+Congress passed four overwhelmingly bipartisan bills in the early days of the pandemic with the last piece of legislation to boost small businesses signed into law by Trump in April.
+But several of the programs have dried up or expired, including eviction protections and $600-per-week expanded unemployment benefits.

 In May, the Democratic-led House passed its $3 trillion HEROES Act -- the largest spending bill in history -- and has been pressuring McConnell to pass something in the four months since.
 McConnell first said the Senate would "pause" to see if more federal aid was needed, and when he decided to act, Republicans couldn't pass anything.